Panquesito7/minetest-precise_jump/README.md

 This is something that's being used in a lot of **platformer** games.
 Very useful in:

 - Advanced parkours that do not require the full jump.
-- Jumping is needed, but not the full jump height.
+- The full jump isn't required in various cases.
-- Very specific cases and PvE or PvP.
+- Very specific cases, such as PvE and PvP.

 ![screenshot](https://github.com/Panquesito7/minetest-precise_jump/assets/51391473/4f58ebcb-155f-46fd-a783-1693b9ff3365)

 You can see a video of how the mod works here: <https://youtu.be/TB1LNyI5Fzw>

 ## Settings

+These settings can be customized by modifying [`minetest.conf`](https://wiki.minetest.net/Minetest.conf) or directly in the Minetest settings.

 - `precise_jump.privilege_required`: Whether a privilege is required or not to perform precise jumps (`false` by default).